eric0410771/Unified-Transformer/README.md

 ![](https://i.imgur.com/67luDQW.png)

 # Introduction
 In this repository, we implement Unified Transformer for IWSLT and WMT dataset.
 Unified transformer is a unified bidirectional model not only focuses on learning the joint probability in two sequential domain mapping but also the integrating of domain knowledge and domain mapping.
-Our model build a more complete learning scheme that exploits the information from given data.
+Our model builds a more complete learning scheme that exploits the information from given data.

 # Requirements and Installation